 Saquon Barkley runs for 2 TDs, Eagles beat Commanders 26-18 to stretch NFC East lead

+PHILADELPHIA (AP) — Jalen Hurts rolled over, face down, and grabbed his helmet.

+The Philadelphia Eagles quarterback’s head was spiked into the turf by Washington linebacker Frankie Luvu in the second quarter and bounced off the ground.
+Hurts was evaluated for a concussion — “I guess I beat the protocol,” he quipped — and stayed in the game.

-PHILADELPHIA (AP) — Saquon Barkley rushed for 146 yards and two fourth-quarter touchdowns, Jalen Hurts ran for the go-ahead score after being evaluated for a concussion, and the Philadelphia Eagles stretched their lead in the NFC East with a 26-18 win Thursday night over Jayden Daniels and the Washington Commanders.
+Hurts ran for the go-ahead score, Saquon Barkley rushed for 146 yards and two fourth-quarter touchdowns, and the Eagles stretched their lead in the NFC East with a 26-18 win Thursday night over Jayden Daniels and the Commanders.

+“Really,” coach Nick Sirianni said, “what we talked about at halftime was this was going to be a grimy, gritty game.”

+After three quarters of uninspired offense by the Eagles, Barkley and Hurts led them to 20 points in the fourth.

-The Eagles (8-2) won their sixth straight since their bye, although this one came with a serious scare.
+The Eagles (8-2) won their sixth straight since their bye.
+Fans cheered when Hurts ran out of the tunnel for the second half, and he finished with 221 yards passing.

-Hurts’ head was spiked into the turf by linebacker Frankie Luvu in the second quarter, and the $255 million quarterback’s head bounced off the ground.
-Hurts rolled over, face down, and grabbed his helmet.
-He was examined in the sideline medical tent but stayed in the game, finishing with 221 yards passing.
+“When you see grass coming out of his helmet, yeah man, he got rocked a few times,” offensive lineman Lane Johnson said.
+“I thought he did a good job coming in the second half, and really putting it behind him.”

+After the game, Hurts laughed when he failed to recall details of a specific play.

 With the Eagles leading 12-10 in the fourth quarter, Washington was in range for a go-ahead field goal and coach Dan Quinn elected to go for it on fourth down.
 Daniels scrambled and was stopped for no gain, and less than three minutes later, Barkley scored on a 23-yard run.

+“I trust my teammates.
+I trust the unit,” Daniels said of the fourth-down gamble.
+“I always trust the coaches.
+I never question them.”

-Jake Elliott made the extra point after missing his previous try — along with two of his four field goal attempts — to give the Eagles a two-score lead.
+Jake Elliott made the extra point to give the Eagles a two-score lead after missing his previous try — along with two of his four field goal attempts.

 Daniels, who finished 22 of 32 for 191 yards and a late touchdown pass, was intercepted by safety Reed Blankenship on Washington’s next play.
 A dozen seconds later, Barkley finished off the Commanders (7-4) with a 39-yard touchdown run.